 For a more comprehensive description, visit: 29-2052.00 - Pharmacy Technicians (onetonline.org)

-Program Length: The Pharmacy Technician class will fill 2 periods for a semester for a full year of a student’s schedule.
+Program Length: The Pharmacy Technician class will fill 2 periods each semester, requiring a full year of a student’s schedule.
 Please make sure you have the time necessary to enroll in the Pharmacy Technician program by checking your graduation status with your high school counselor.

 Introduction to Pharmacy – An overview of the qualifications, operational guidelines, and job duties of a pharmacy technician.